SteelingCow437/Space-Tech-Mod/README.md

 "Hotel?"
 Trivago.

 "Can you add X?"
 If it's a good suggestion, maybe.
 Don't put suggestions in the issues tab, that's for issues, not for suggestions.
-If you want something, make a pull request, or make it a really good suggestion.
+If you want something, make a pull request, or make it a REALLY good suggestion.

 "When will X be done?"
 It won't :)

 "But Stellaris exists!"
 Let me have my fun.
-I'm the only one working on this.
+This mod is primarily for the server that my friends and I play on, so I wanted to custom-make stuff that they would find fun / easy to understand / "out of the way" / balanced.

 "How do I make X?"
 Use the mod Just Enough Items / JEI / whatever it's called now.
 If it's not in there, chances are you either have to find it or it's made at a special